top of page

 Jade Emperor or Yu Huang Da Di

-In Taoism Religion, Jade Emperor or Yu Huang Da Di is a powerful god that subordinates to and assists the Three Pure Ones to rule the world.
+In Taoism Religion, the Jade Emperor, or Yu Huang Da Di, is a powerful god who serves under and assists the Three Pure Ones in ruling the world.

-In folk belief, Jade Emperor or Yu Huang Da Di is the supreme authority of heaven and rules all gods and deities, like emperors in the secular world.
+In folk belief, the Jade Emperor, or Yu Huang Da Di, is the supreme authority of heaven and governs all gods and deities, much like emperors in the secular world.

 Four Heavenly Ministers or Si Yu